Ming010915/financial_app/README.md

 2. The clean summary is shown for the user to confirm or edit.
 3. `POST /api/voice_extract` — Gemini extracts structured expense/income fields from the confirmed text via function calling.

-The extracted merchant runs through the classifier identically to a receipt scan.
+The extracted merchant runs through the classifier identically to a receipt scan, and the pre-filled fields land on the **Verify** screen.

-**Text-to-Speech feedback:**
-- After an expense or income is saved, a short confirmation is read aloud (e.g. "Expense saved.
-12.50 EUR at Rewe.") via `POST /api/tts`.
-- The AI spending overview on the Summary screen has a 🔊 button that reads it aloud on demand.

 ### 5. Online ML Learning (client-personalised)